neon-bindings/website/docs/functions.md

 ## Calling JS Functions

-Here we define a JS function that takes a function as the `0`th argument and call's that function. `f.call` takes a `FunctionContext`, the context to call the function from (in this case `null`), and `arguments`
+Here we define a JS function that takes a function as the `0`th argument and calls that function. `f.call` takes a `FunctionContext`, the context to call the function from (in this case `null`), and `arguments`

 ```rust
 pub fn call_js_function(mut cx: FunctionContext) -> JsResult<JsNumber> {